 ⊷If you are a good candidate, you will enjoy the many advantages of taking a course through our full-time program:

 - Schedule flexibility: Students can access their course at any time, from nearly anywhere they can log on.
 Students only need a computer and Internet access to take online classes.

 - Students can work ahead: If the material is easily mastered, students may move through the material more quickly.
 Students can also work to accommodate certain upcoming time constraints.

 - Students can slow the pace: If students find a particular area difficult to understand students can slow the pace of the assignments, taking time to fully grasp the concept.
 Also, students can spend more time on subject areas that capture their attention or imagination.

 - Students can block schedule: Students can complete several lessons in one subject in a day.
 This allows the student to delve more deeply into a topic they find fascinating or stay with the subject if they’ve hit a study groove and everything is clicking.

-⊷Although full-time virtual learning requires greater independence than traditional schooling, JOLT program instructors can be reached in a variety of ways and are available for touch point assistance when you need them.
-Additionally, JOLT program instructors and parents will monitor students’ progress to ensure that they remain on track for each course.
+⊷Although full-time virtual learning requires greater independence than traditional schooling, the online program instructors can be reached in a variety of ways and are available for touchpoint assistance when you need them.
+Additionally, our program instructors and parents will monitor students’ progress to ensure that they remain on track for each course.